LuminiteTime/Open-Labs-Share-Docs/Project Description.md

 ***Open Labs Share*** is a peer-to-peer educational platform that connects experts with learners through hands-on, practical learning experiences.
 Here's what it offers:

-- **Expert-Created Content**: Subject-matter experts design step-by-step laboratory exercises focused on real-world applications
+- **Expert-Created Content**: Subject-matter experts design step-by-step lab exercises focused on real-world applications
 - **Practical Learning**: Students complete these labs to develop skills they can immediately apply in professional settings
 - **Community Feedback**: A peer review system where learners evaluate and provide feedback on each other's completed assignments
 - **Knowledge Sharing Ecosystem**: A collaborative environment where practical knowledge is actively exchanged among community members